rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-uploading-large-files/index.md

 ### Use the API with your application

-You can use the Cloud Files API to incorporate large file support directly into your application.
-Following is a simple cURL example of how you can use the API:
+Use the Cloud Files API to incorporate large file support directly into your application.
+Following is a simple cURL example to use the API:

     # First, upload the segments
     curl -X PUT -H 'X-Auth-Token: <token>' \     https://<storage_url>/container/myobject/1 --data-binary '1'